shayenna/HealthyHeadwatersLab_wiki/Lab-structure-and-directories/Lab-roles.md

 * Analyses Healthy Headwater Lab water samples for C, P, and N
 * Trains new lab members in nutrient analysis

-### Stream Ecology and Biomonitoring Technician
-Alyssa Frazao is the Healthy Headwaters Lab Stream Ecology and Biomonitoring Technician.
-She:
-* Leads aquatic invertebrate sample analysis
-* Oversees lab organization and supplies (Room 235)
-* Oversees field storage and field supplies
-* Ensures field and lab equipment are in working order, calibrated, and up-to-date
-* Trains new lab members in field work methods and invertebrate identification